 Other Value Line Resources and Products

-There are numerous other Value Line products aside from the legendary Investment Survey.
-These include the Small and Mid-Cap edition, mutual fund edition, options, convertibles, et cetera.
-For new investors, these don’t make a lot of sense unless you have specialized knowledge or a particular interest.
+There are numerous other Value Line products apart from the legendary investment survey.
+These include the small- and mid-cap edition, mutual fund edition, selection and opinion edition, options edition, and ETF edition.
+For new investors, these might not be a good fit unless you have specialized knowledge or a particular interest.

-The Value Line Investment Survey can help you reduce investment risk by showing you in a few seconds whether a firm tends to generate huge losses during recessions; whether the interest coverage ratio is large enough to make you feel comfortable investing in bonds from the issuer.
-Even if you invest in index funds, you can go through the S&P 500 components to understand what you actually own (a stock market index doesn't, actually, exist after all - every equity investor owns individual stocks, it's simply that with an index fund, you're automating and outsourcing the choice of which stocks you own to a methodology controlled by a handful of people in New York.
+The Value Line Investment Survey can help you reduce investment risk.
+It can show you in a few seconds whether a firm tends to generate huge losses during recessions and whether the interest coverage ratio is large enough to make you feel comfortable investing in bonds from the issuer.
+Even if you invest in index funds, you can go through the S&P 500 components to understand what you actually own.

 How to Access the Value Line Investment Survey for Free

-For new investors, putting aside as much cash as possible into their investment accounts is both wise and prudent.
-Many community libraries have professional subscriptions to the Value Line Investment Survey, including the online database so you can run stock screens or put together your own collection of summary sheets to print and study at home.
-They make this available free to members of the library.
-This is an excellent option for those without the money to spare but who still want to start the journey to understanding investment research.
+For new investors, putting aside as much cash as possible into investment accounts is both wise and prudent.
+Many community libraries have professional subscriptions to the Value Line Investment Survey, including the online database, so you can run stock screens or put together your own collection of summary sheets to print and study at home.